 Introduction

-Bullying is a challenge faced by many children and adolescents worldwide, but it disproportionately affects those with chronic disease [1].
-Bullying is defined as a repeated behaviour intended to cause physical or emotional harm, and can take many forms [2].
+Bullying is a challenge faced by many children and adolescents, but disproportionately affects those with chronic disease [1].
 In the UK, it is estimated 17% of children aged 10-15 years are bullied [3] and almost 10% of young people have asthma [4].
-Worldwide, almost one-third of young people have experienced bullying [5], 8.6% report symptoms of asthma and 4.3% have a formal diagnosis of asthma [6].
-Despite the prevalence of both asthma and bullying, there is a paucity of research into asthma-related bullying.
+Despite this, there is a paucity of research into asthma-related bullying.

-It has been shown that children with chronic health conditions are at higher risk of being a victim of bullying and social exclusion compared with healthy peers.
-The harmful effects of bullying are more pronounced in those with chronic disease [1, 7-11].
-Peer victimisation or bullying has also been characterised in children and adolescents with specific chronic conditions.
-Most of the literature in this area focuses on bullying in the context of food allergy, epilepsy and type 1 diabetes mellitus [12-19].

 We recently undertook a literature review to establish the current evidence base regarding bullying and asthma [20].
 The narrative findings of this review showed a consistent association between asthma and bullying victimisation.
-However, there was a lack of evidence to explain why this relationship exists, and a reliance on parent-reported data.
-The previously unpublished detailed parent and child responses from the Room to Breathe Survey provide some critical insights and were available to the study team [21].
-We used these data to explore whether child-reported and parent-perceived asthma control was associated with the risk of bullying, and how parental worries about their child’s asthma was related to the risk of bullying.
+However, there was a lack of evidence to explain why this relationship exists, and a reliance on parent-reported data. .
+We used data from the Room to Breathe Survey [21] to explore whether child-reported and parent-perceived asthma control was associated with the risk of bullying, and how parental worries about their child’s asthma was related to the risk of bullying.

 Methods

-We analysed previously unpublished data from the Room to Breathe study conducted between 2008 and 2009 [21].
-The questionnaire used in this study was designed by the original study authors (WC, PB and JW) with support from a media communications company and market research agency to elicit parent and child behaviours and beliefs in families with an asthmatic child.
+We analysed unpublished data from the Room to Breathe study conducted between 2008 and 2009 [21].
+The questionnaire used in this study elicited parent and child behaviours and beliefs in families with an asthmatic child.
 A total of 943 children with asthma aged 8-15 years and their parent/caregivers were interviewed.
-Parents were interviewed before children in all cases.

 Choice of questions

-To avoid the risk of multiple hypothesis testing, we pre-selected question items for analysis based on our narrative review of the literature [18].
+To avoid multiple hypothesis testing, we pre-selected question items for analysis based on our narrative review of the literature [18].
 Specifically, we tested whether asthma-related bullying risk was reduced in children with well-controlled asthma, according to perceived control and validated control score.
-We also tested whether activity restriction, and parental worry affected the risk of bullying in this cohort.
-Bullying/teasing was determined according to the response to the specific question: ‘Have you ever been made fun of, or been bullied as a result of your asthma?’
-Items relating to reported activity restriction, child and parent perceived asthma control, reported parental worry and spacer use in public (as a marker of visible asthma) were identified for analysis.
+We also tested whether activity restriction, and parental worry affected the risk of bullying.
+Bullying/teasing was determined according to the response to the question: ‘Have you ever been made fun of, or been bullied as a result of your asthma?’

 Defining Asthma Control